-- Cycling was first developed by cyclists with visual impairments who competed on tandem bicycles.
-Since then, Cycling has continued to grow and the Paralympic programme has grown to accommodate high levels of international interest in competitive Cycling.
+- Para-cycling was first developed by cyclists with visual impairments who competed on tandem bicycles.
+Since then, the sport has continued to grow and the Paralympic programme has grown to accommodate high levels of international interest in competitive cycling.

 - Eligible impairment groups:

-- All physical impairment groups and athletes with visual impairments
+- All physical impairment groups and visually impaired athletes

-- 1 – Great Britain (five gold, seven silver, three bronze)
+- 1 – Great Britain (eight gold, nine silver, five bronze)

-2 - China (five gold, one silver, three bronze)
+- 2 – United States (six gold, five silver, six bronze)